turingschool/front-end-curriculum/lessons/function-prototype-methods.md

   }
 };

-//What will this return?
+// What will this return?
 Make a prediction BEFORE typing it into the console. console.log(obj.prop.getFullname());

-//What does this return?
-Why?
-var test = obj.prop.getFullname;
+// What does this return?
+Why? var test = obj.prop.getFullname;
 console.log(test());

-//Fix the above test code to return Penny Pumpkin using call and/or apply
+// Fix the above test code to return Penny Pumpkin using call and/or apply
 ```

 ### Additional Resources